North Dakota — 287(g) expansion, border enforcement surge, Native American targeting, anti-sanctuary law

 Bond Denial Crisis

 The U.S. Department of Homeland Security in July 2025 rolled back a 1997 precedent, concluding most noncitizens entering unlawfully are not eligible for bond.
-The Board of Immigration Appeals adopted this in September 2025.
-Federal judges have split:
+The Board of Immigration Appeals adopted this in September 2025 (Matter of Yajure Hurtado).
+At the district level, federal judges split, with both ND District judges siding against the government:

-- Judge Daniel Hovland (ND District Court): Ruled the practice violates federal law, ordered bond hearings
+- Judge Daniel Hovland (ND District Court): Ruled the practice violates federal law; in two ND cases ordered ICE to allow plaintiffs the opportunity for bond hearings

 Native American Targeting